I only build what I'd buy myself.

 The work

-One program, two pieces of software, one voice, and one open-source experiment.
+One program, two pieces of software, one voice, one open-source experiment — and two new learning platforms in the making.
 All under the same roof.

 The program I wish existed when I started.
 A calm, step-by-step path teaching people 50+ how to build their first digital income with AI — alongside their job or retirement.